PriKalra/Claude-Skills/README.md

 ## Provenance and caveats

-**The original four skills** (DDI, IVIVE, renal impairment, paediatric scaling) were built from two source bodies: the OSP-based publications and content issue register on GitHub (`Open-Systems-Pharmacology/OSP-based-publications-and-content`), where each issue carries a publication abstract, filtered to the DDI, IVIVE, Renal impairment and Pediatrics labels; and Certara publications, posters and blog resources on the same four topics.
+**The original four skills** (DDI, IVIVE, renal impairment, paediatric scaling) were built from publication sourcebodies

 **The five added skills** were each built from named primary literature, cited in full in their evidence logs: